masonville17/incognit0_ziomek/README.md

 # incognit0_ziomek
-### Cloud-Based Android Development and Access-Control Circumvention for Authoritarian Governments
+### Cloud-Based Android Development and Governments Access-Control Circumvention

 **ziomek translates directly to *compatriot* in Polish** Only Authoritarian Governments ban Access to Apps/Information